 Specifically, for infants and newborns suffering from sleep apnea, waterbeds have shown to significantly decrease the symptoms, according to the National Center for Biotechnology Information.
-If you are interested in learning more about the seriousness of sleep apnea, this article provides much information on the symptoms and treatments aside from sleeping on a waterbed.
+If you are interested in learning more about the seriousness of sleep apnea, this guide provides more information on the condition and other potential solutions aside from sleeping on a waterbed.

 Now that you understand the benefits of wellbeing related to sleeping on a waterbed mattress, it’s helpful to know how they’ve been constructed in the past, concerning the innovations being made today.
 Waterbed mattresses are continually being re-engineered to harness the health benefits of weightless sleeping while ridding them of design flaws such as rolling, leaking or breaking.

-The two most commonly referenced sub-categories of waterbeds are the “soft sided” and the “hard sided.”v Each utilize the weightlessness and weight distribution advantage as their selling points, even though each are diverse in terms of their structure.
+The two most commonly referenced sub-categories of waterbeds are the “soft sided” and the “hard sided.”
+Each of these waterbeds utilize the weightlessness and weight distribution advantage as their selling points, even though each are diverse in terms of their structure.

-The Hard-sided version is the most classically referenced invention.
+The Hard-sided version of the waterbed mattress is the most classically referenced invention.
 Typically, this bed is a relatively unstructured mattress that is simply a vinyl casing that is filled with water, and perceivably, there is no design consideration in terms of consistent and prolonged comfortability.

-Hard sided waterbeds often come with many problems.
+Hardside waterbeds often come with many problems.
 The first issue is that they are difficult to get in and out of due to their unregulated perimeter.
-Also, they are not frequently temperature regulated because they lack adequate upholstery or a means of attaching a heater.
+Also, hardside waterbeds not frequently temperature regulated because they lack adequate upholstery or a means of attaching a heater.

 Soft-sided waterbeds are the newer and more popular solution to many of the traditional woes.
-Rather than consisting of water and a thin exterior, the soft-sided option is made with a smaller water-filled chamber, commonly referred to as the bed’s “bladder.”
+Rather than consisting of water and a thin exterior, the softside waterbed is made with a smaller water-filled chamber, commonly referred to as the bed’s “bladder.”
 This chamber is encapsulated by a layer or layers of foam and upholstery, which contribute to the waveless feel of this bed.

-An added benefit to this innovative chamber design is increased durability and flexibility.
+An added benefit to this innovative water chamber design is increased durability and flexibility.
 In the past, waterbeds have been known by their ability to be easily damaged by sharp objects and friction.
-Placing the bladder in between the layers of foam and upholstery protects it from being compromised.
+Placing the bladder in between the layers of foam and upholstery protects softside waterbed from being compromised.

 Additionally, the soft-sided option encapsulates the water-filled chamber in such a way that it is no longer difficult to get in and out of bed.
 With this model, there is an even distribution of weight, regardless of your shift or moving about.